 For those not in the know, coconut products and coconut oil can cause problems for some people.
 Some report having nausea, gastritis, GERD, upset stomach, diarrhea or other negative outcomes from coconut.
 For some, it’s only temporary and, after their gut is repaired from the damages of fructose, grains and omega-3/omega-6 imbalances, can tolerate coconut products provided they introduce them slowly.

-Here are some ideas of reasons why things might go wrong when consuming coconut products:
+Here are some reasons why things might go wrong when consuming coconut products:

 Coconut, really a part of our ancestor’s diet?